Torpedo boat type s 26. Torpedo boat. Interesting and little-known historical facts

 7. – fuel tanks and steering gear.

-The power plant by 1944 was upgraded to a diesel model MV-518.
+By 1944, the power plant was improved to the diesel model MV-518.
 As a result, the speed increased to 43 knots.

 The main weapons were torpedoes.
-As a rule, combined-cycle G7a were installed.
+As a rule, steam-gas G7a units were installed.
 The second effective weapon of the boats were mines.
-These were TMA, TMV, TMS, LMA, 1MV bottom shells or EMC, UMB, EMF, LMF anchor shells.
+These were bottom shells of the types TMA, TMV, TMS, LMA, 1MV or anchor shells EMC, UMB, EMF, LMF.

-The boat was supplied with additional artillery weapons, including:
+The boat was equipped with additional artillery weapons, including:

-• Two portable machine gun mounts MG 34;
+• Two MG 34 portable machine gun mounts;

 • At the end of 1942, some boats were equipped with Bofors machine guns.

-The Metox station, which could detect enemy radar exposure.
-Since 1944, boats have been equipped with the Naxos system.
+Metox station, which could detect enemy radar radiation.
+Since 1944, the boats have been equipped with the Naxos system.

-Mini boats of the LS type were designed to be placed on cruisers and large ships.
-The boat had following characteristics.
+Mini boats of the LS type were designed for placement on cruisers and large ships.
+The boat had the following characteristics.
 The displacement is only 13 tons, and the length is 12.5 meters.
-The crew consisted of seven people.
+The crew team consisted of seven people.
 The boat was equipped with two Daimler Benz MB 507 diesel engines, which accelerated the boat to 25-30 knots.
-The boats were armed with two torpedo launchers and one 2 cm caliber gun.
+The boats were armed with two torpedo launchers and one 2 cm caliber cannon.

-The KM type boats were 3 meters larger than the LS.
-The boat displaced 18 tons of water.
-Two BMW petrol engines were installed on board.
-The floating apparatus had a speed of 30 knots.
-Of the weapons on the boat, there were two devices for firing and storing torpedo shells or four mines and one machine gun.
+The KM type boats were 3 meters longer than the LS.
+The boat carried 18 tons of water.
+Two BMW gasoline engines were installed on board.
+The swimming apparatus had a speed of 30 knots.
+The boat's weapons included two devices for firing and storing torpedo shells or four mines and one machine gun.

 After the war, many countries abandoned the creation of torpedo boats.
-And they switched to the creation of more modern missile ships.
-Israel, Germany, China, the USSR and others continued to engage in construction.
-Boats in the post-war period changed their purpose and began to patrol coastal areas and fight enemy submarines.
+And they moved on to creating more modern missile ships.
+Construction continued to be carried out by Israel, Germany, China, the USSR and others.
+In the post-war period, boats changed their purpose and began to patrol coastal areas and fight enemy submarines.

-The Soviet Union presented a project 206 torpedo boat with a displacement of 268 tons, a length of 38.6 meters.
+The Soviet Union presented a Project 206 torpedo boat with a displacement of 268 tons and a length of 38.6 meters.
 Its speed was 42 knots.
-The armament consisted of four 533-mm torpedo tubes and two twin AK-230 mounts.
+The armament consisted of four 533-mm torpedo tubes and two twin AK-230 launchers.

-Some countries have begun production of mixed-type boats, using both missiles and torpedoes:
+Some countries have begun producing mixed-type boats, using both missiles and torpedoes:

 2. China has developed a combined boat "Hegu"